wchen342/ungoogled-chromium-android/README.md

 * The [Bromite Wiki](https://github.com/bromite/bromite/wiki/Installing-SystemWebView) can also be helpful.

 ## Building Instructions
-*This build is built from Sylvain Beucler's [libre Android rebuilds](https://android-rebuilds.beuc.net/) instead of SDK/NDK binaries from Google.*
+*This build is built using [Android rebuilds](https://github.com/wchen342/android-rebuilds) instead of SDK/NDK binaries from Google.*

 * Clone this repository
 * Make sure you have enough disk space and memory to build chromium